BOM is the abbreviation for Bill of Materials.

 - Single-Level BOM is a simple list of products including each assembly and the corresponding quantity that is required for its manufacturing.
 This type of bill of materials is not suitable for complex PCB assemblies, and it does not include specifications regarding the relationship between components and subassemblies.
 In case of a product failure, a single-level bill of materials is not enough to determine which part needs to be repaid or replaced.

 - MultiLevel BOM is taking longer to be created, but it is offering the details in depth.
-It is specifying the child and parent parts in the production process as well as the total amount of material required.
+It specifies the child and parent parts in the production process as well as the total amount of material required.
 Furthermore, it explains the structure in a multilevel plan showcasing the relationship between the assemblies.

 - It also contains individual information on each of the parts that require complex assembly and, if there is any relation to another component from the list.
 The MBOM is then shared and applied in the manufacturing approach, where sometimes Enterprise Resource Planning (ERP) is required, or in some cases even a Manufacturing Execution System (MES).